lewagon/dotfiles/02-OOP/02-OO-Advanced/03-Farming-Diary-Animals/README.md

 ```

 ### Feed The Animals
 Let's move on to the Day Four and feed all the animals at once.
-Remember all your animals have a shared method `feed!`?
+Remember all your animals have a shared `feed!` method?

 Here is what you need to know about `feed!`:
 - `Cow`: beyond gaining energy, cows produce 2 liters of **@milk**